About Us

 NYA is an after-school educational program designed to provide Jewish programming for students who attend a Hebrew-language charter school.

-NYA is an independent educational organization run by its own board of directors consisting of parents and non-parents with a background in education.
+NYA is an independent educational organization run by its own board of directors consisting of parents and non-parents with backgrounds in education.
 We are not run or managed by any other organization.
-It is a guiding principal of NYA that we offer Jewish education in a manner that is comfortable to families who have many different approaches to practicing Judaism.
+It is a guiding principle of NYA that we offer Jewish education in a manner that welcomes families who have many different approaches to practicing Judaism.
 As such, our program does not espouse any single approach as being the “correct” manner to practice Judaism.

 Finally, our faculty and staff all believe it is beyond their call to serve as a “rabbi” to any student.
-If personal religious questions arise, NYA staff will encourage the family to speak with their own religious leaders or rabbis.
+If personal religious questions arise, NYA staff will encourage speaking with a religious leader or rabbi.

 3. What is taught during a typical afternoon at NYA?

-5. I always assumed Jewish learning meant studying Jewish texts.
-How, if at all, does that fit into “experiential learning”?
+4. I always assumed Jewish learning meant studying Jewish texts.
+How, if at all, does that fit into the NYA curriculum?

 Our program does not specifically teach Hebrew.
 Our curriculum is designed for students who are attending a Hebrew-immersion charter school during the day and learning Hebrew there.